tobyhodges/fair-research-software/episodes/08-code-correctness.md

 :::
 :::

-## Test Suite Design
+## Test suite design

 Now that we have tooling in place to automatically run our test suite.
 What makes a good test suite?

-### Good Tests
+### Writing good tests

 We should aim to test that our function behaves as expected with the full range of inputs that it might encounter.
 It is helpful to consider each argument of a function in turn and identify the range of typical values it can take.
 Once we have identified this typical range or ranges (where a function takes more than one argument), we should:

 -   Test at least one interior point
 -   Test all values at the edge of the range